IORoot/wp-plugin__page-builder/README.md

 This is the base module that requires other plugins to run.
 For instance, the `rawcode` plugin will allow you to inject any code you want directly onto the page.

+The beauty of it is that it allows you to create an organised foldered structure for your sections by using ACFs 'repeaters' and 'clones'.

 ## Use-case

 Built with tailwind-css and SVGs as imagery in mind, this builder was created to allow me to keep the page